psych0der/textprocess/README.md

 Live Demo
 ----------
-You can test the public on cloud by visiting this URL [textprocess](http://cloudpreprocessing.herokuapp.com)
+You can test the public api on cloud by visiting this URL [textprocess](http://cloudpreprocessing.herokuapp.com)

 Flask app credits : [Shivam Bansal](https://github.com/shivam5992)